appsmithorg/appsmith-docs/website/docs/product/security.md

 ## Sandboxing iframe widgets

 The `iframe` widget on older versions of Appsmith are vulnerable to XSS attacks.
 This was fixed in v1.8.6 of Appsmith.
-In order to for this fix is applied on your Appsmith instance, please ensure you have the following environment variable set in your `stacks/configuration/docker.env` file:
+For this fix to be applied on your Appsmith instance, please ensure you have the following environment variable set in your `stacks/configuration/docker.env` file:

 ```sh
 APPSMITH_DISABLE_IFRAME_WIDGET_SANDBOX=false